 The interface protocol between aircraft-specific applications and supplier-specific radio functions is expected to be defined by the airframe manufacturer and may be specific for that airframe type.
 To ensure seamless and cost efficient radio integration, each radio system supplier should control the data exchange between the functions hosted on the Remote Radio Unit and those hosted on the general-purpose computing platform – i.e., interface protocols may be unique to the radio system supplier.

-Each distributed radio system consists of a Remote Radio Unit, interface communication lines, and software hosted on a general-purpose with an ARINC 653 operating system.
-The distribution of the radio system TSO and aircraft-specific (Non-TSO) functionality between the Remote Radio Unit and the software hosted on the general-purpose has been described above.
+Each distributed radio system consists of a Remote Radio Unit, interface communication lines, and software hosted on a general-purpose computing platform with an ARINC 653 operating system.
+The distribution of the radio system TSO and aircraft-specific (Non-TSO) functionality between the Remote Radio Unit and the software hosted on the general-purpose computing platform has been described above.
 Besides those design constraints, the installation constraints, including maximum weight, form-fit (volume), and heat dissipation for each radio system specific Remote Radio Unit should be standardized.
-To minimize development and acquisition costs, all airframe manufacturers are expected to use the same physical layer and connectors for the interface communication lines between each specific Remote Radio Unit, antennas, and the general-purpose .
+To minimize development and acquisition costs, all airframe manufacturers are expected to use the same physical layer and connectors for the interface communication lines between each specific Remote Radio Unit, antennas, and the general-purpose computing platform.

 In addition, it is recommended that audio signals not be processed through the computing platform as it will introduce significant latencies.
 The audio signals should be managed directly between the Audio Management system and the Remote Radio Unit(s).